juniorgasparotto/GraphExpression/README.md

 # <a name="impl-factory-expression-complex" />Customizing complex expressions

-The method `object.AsExpression` is the fastest way to create a graph expression.
-When called without any parameters, it will create an instance of the object `Expression<object>` that represents an expression of complex graphs.
+The method `object.AsExpression` is the fastest way to create a graph.
+When called without any parameters, it will create an instance of the object `Expression<object>` that represents an expression of complex graph.

 This method is located in the static class `GraphExpression.ComplexExpressionExtensions` and contains the following parameters:

 * `this object entityRoot`: The object that will be extended to accommodate the new method and also to be the root of the expression.
-* `ComplexExpressionFactory factory = null`: This parameter must be used when you need to change or extend the default behavior of creating an expression of complex graphs.
+* `ComplexExpressionFactory factory = null`: This parameter must be used when you need to change or extend the default behavior of creating a complex graph.
-* `bool deep = false`: When `true` the expression will be set so deep, that is, when possible, will repeat entities that have already been navigated.
+* `bool deep = false`: When `true` the expression will be deep, that is, when possible, will repeat entities that have already been navigated.

 The class `GraphExpression.ComplexExpressionFactory` is the class responsible for creating/customizing a complex expression.
-She has some properties that leverage the creation of expression:
+This class has some properties that increase the power of creation of the expression:

 * `List<IEntityReader> Readers`: With this list you can create or change the reading of entities for certain types of objects.
 * `List<IMemberReader> MemberReaders`: With this list you can create or change the readers of members.
-* `Func<object, IEnumerable<PropertyInfo>> GetProperties`: Method that delegates to the user to determine which properties will be loaded.
-By default, will be used to call: `entity.GetType().GetProperties()` .
+* `Func<object, IEnumerable<PropertyInfo>> GetProperties`: Method that delegates to the user the option to determine which properties will be loaded.
+By default, will be used: `entity.GetType().GetProperties()` .
-* `Func<object, IEnumerable<FieldInfo>> GetFields`: Method that delegates to the user to determine which fields are loaded.
-By default, will be used to call: `entity.GetType().GetFields()` .
+* `Func<object, IEnumerable<FieldInfo>> GetFields`: Method that delegates to the user the option to determine which fields are loaded.
+By default, will be used: `entity.GetType().GetFields()` .

-You can use the instance of this class in the parameter `factory` of the method `object.AsExpression` or simply call the method `Build` that returns the instance of the `Expression<object>` class coming in the same goal.
+You can use the instance of this class in the parameter `factory` of the method `object.AsExpression` or simply call the method `Build` that returns the instance of the `Expression<object>` class, arriving at the same goal.

 ```csharp
 Expression<object> Build(object entityRoot, bool deep = false)
 ```

 * `entityRoot`: Entity that will be the root of the expression.
-* `deep`: When `true` the expression will be created.
+* `deep`: When `true` the expression will be profound.

 In the example below, we will create a new reader of members ( `MethodReader` ) that have as objective to invoke the method `HelloWorld` of the class `Model` .
 We will create a new entity type complex ( `MethodEntity` ) to store the result of the method.